Noida International Airport: History

-Noida International Airport's (originally proposed in 2001 as a greenfield Taj International Aviation Hub by then Uttar Pradesh Chief Minister Rajnath Singh) journey has been marked by shifts in location and political changes.
-Initially planned near Greater Noida, the project faced delays due to its proximity to Delhi's IGI Airport and GMR Group's right of first refusal.
-The project was briefly considered for Agra under a different state government, but was eventually revived and moved back to Jewar in 2014.
+Noida International Airport was originally proposed in 2001 as the greenfield Taj International Aviation Hub by then Uttar Pradesh Chief Minister Rajnath Singh.
+The project subsequently saw repeated delays, changes in location and political reversals.
+Initially planned near Greater Noida, it was held up partly because of its proximity to Delhi's IGI Airport and the right of first refusal attached to Delhi airport's concession.
+The project was briefly considered for Agra under the Samajwadi Party-led government, but was eventually revived and moved back to Jewar in 2014.